-The second largest state in the USA in terms of size and population, Texas is dubbed as the “Lone Star State” for its former status as an independent republic, having separated itself from Mexico, where it once was a province of.
-Because of its rich history, Texas is a melting pot of culture, and the residents themselves are fiercely proud of their state.
+The second-largest state in the USA in terms of size and population, Texas is dubbed as the “Lone Star State” for its former status as an independent republic, having separated itself from Mexico, where it once was a province.
+Because of its rich history, Texas is a melting pot of culture, with so many beautiful small towns, and residents that are fiercely proud of their state.
 Its uniqueness has made it a favorite topic of songs and films, so much so that it has become familiar even for those who live outside the country.
-Below are some of the other things that Texas, USA is famous for.
+With its thriving cities, a number of establishments, including hotels near the convention center in Houston, have been steadily increasing.
+This brings more people to discover the beauty of Texan cities and towns as well as the things Texas is famous for.

 2. Cowboy boots